 What to do if you find an issue

 If you find that the seal has been damaged or has perished, you must immediately stop using your oven, as this could mean carbon monoxide is leaking into the room.
 You must contact a competent gas safe engineer who will be able to advise further.

-With the winter months fast approaching, it is tempting to keep windows and doors shut when cooking to keep in the warmth.
-We recommend cooking with an open window or door nearby to allow for good ventilation.
+In colder weather, it is tempting to keep windows and doors shut when cooking to keep in the warmth.
+However, we recommend cooking with an open window or door nearby to allow for good ventilation.

 It is also essential that carbon monoxide alarms are tested at least once a week.
 These devices are potentially life saving and sound an alert if they detect this odourless gas.
 To ensure it is continuously monitoring and measuring the levels of carbon monoxide, simply push the test button to check it is working.